lipemat/go-live-update-urls/readme.txt

 <h3>Pro Features</h3>
 * Updates database tables created by plugins without fear of breaking.
 * Database tables are organized into simple intuitive sections.
+* Ability to choose between a full table or sections.
 * Updates serialized data across any table.
 * Updates JSON data across any table.
-* Improved admin page.
 * Ability to test URL changes before running them.
 * URL testing report is provided for peace of mind.
 * Option to fix common mistakes automatically when entering a URL.
-* iew and use history of your site's address.
+* View and use history of your site's address.
 * Predictive URLs automatically fill in the "Old URL" and "New URL.".
-* Ability to choose between a full table or sections.
+* Real time reporting of count and location of urls which will be updated. **NEW**
+* Report of count and location of urls which were updated. **NEW**
 * WP-CLI support for updating URLs from the command line.
 * Priority Support with access to members only support area.